 In March 2016 it was determined that due to statewide priorities and funding limitations the US 51 project would not be able to obtain funding for final design and construction in 2016.
 As a result of the project funding delay, the completion of the study has been postponed.

-WisDOT now anticipates the US 51 project will be funded for final design and construction in the fall of 2018.
-During this approximate 2 year extension, the study team will continue to refine the preliminary design to obtain a more accurate assessment of the impacts for the preferred alternative and will provide periodic updates and coordinate with interested parties, local officials, agencies, and committees.
+WisDOT now anticipates the US 51 project will be funded for final design and construction in the fall of 2020.
+During this extension, the study team will continue to refine the preliminary design to obtain a more accurate assessment of the impacts for the preferred alternative and will provide periodic updates and coordinate with interested parties, local officials, agencies, and committees.

 For more information on Public Involvement Meetings (PIM), hearings and other public activities, visit